edsonayllon/Alchemy-DAO-Scheme-Param-Hash-Generator/README.md

 > migrate
 ```

 This will provide a contract address and test private keys with ETH.
+Use the provided url as a custom RPC in metamask, and import a private key provided.

 ### Client